LukasPietzschmann/Kyra/README.md

 # The Slanguage programming language

+## What is Slanguage?
+### For me:
+Slanguage is just a Hobby Project of mine.
+Don't expect to come across any new industry-disrupting features.
+I'm trying to implement a basic language to become more familiar with C++ and the magic behind compilers and interpreters.

+### For others:
+Well, I think I'll describe this when I have convinced the interpreter to function :)
+Until then, many concepts of the language might change.

 ## Compile the Project
 To compile the Code yourself, execute the following steps:
 1. Navigate to the projects root